yongfook/bannerbear-ruby/README.md

 # Bannerbear

-Ruby wrapper for [Bannerbear](https://www.bannerbear.com) - an image and video generation service.
+Ruby wrapper for the [Bannerbear API](https://developers.bannerbear.com) - an image and video generation service.

 ## Installation